hemeraleback/hemeraleback/README.md

 ## 🤔 Who am I?

-Im an Italian Student of Computer Sience also interested about PC Building, graphics and electronics, I know a lot of programming launguages but my main are HTML, JS, C++ and Python
+Im an Italian Student of Computer Science also interested about PC Building, graphics and electronics, I know a lot of programming launguages but my main are HTML, JS, C++ and Python

 ## 📄 Projects